hpcarcher/2014-09-16-imperial/archer/sessions/Test.md

 * Early.
 Don't wait till after the code's been used to generate data for an important paper, or been given to someone else.
 * Often.
 So any bugs can be identified a.s.a.p.
 Bugs are easier to fix if they're identified at the time the relevant code is being actively developed.

+Turn bugs into assertions or tests.
+Check that bugs do not reappear.

 When to finish writing tests:

 * "It is nearly impossible to test software at the level of 100 percent of its logic paths", fact 32 in R. L. Glass (2002) [Facts and Fallacies of Software Engineering](http://www.amazon.com/Facts-Fallacies-Software-Engineering-Robert/dp/0321117425) ([PDF](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.94.2037&rep=rep1&type=pdf)).